armory/documentation/_spinnaker_install_admin_guides/install-on-eks.md

 Then, you can access Spinnaker at http://localhost:9000

-(If you are doing this on a remote machine, this will not work because your browser attempt to access localhost on your local workstation rather than on the remote machine where the port is fotwarded)
+(If you are doing this on a remote machine, this will not work because your browser attempts to access localhost on your local workstation rather than on the remote machine where the port is forwarded)

 ## Install the NGINX ingress controller